Fonta1n3/FullyNoded/Docs/Q-and-A.md

 FN never creates a hot wallet on your node unless you explicitly go to `“advanced” > “bitcoin core wallets” > + > hot`.
 The Tor auth has nothing to do with wallet creation.

+#### With myNode, over `tor`, i'm always getting "network connection was lost" right after tor connected.
+What to do?

+You have reboot tor on mynode.
+Without having to reboot the whole node, use<br/>
+`systemctl restart tor`<br/>

 ## Wallets

 #### Question : How do I create a wallet in FN?